reveurmichael/machine_learning/Readme.md

 ## Continuous assessment (Monday):

-Tests will take place on Mondays (some of them).
+Tests will take place on Mondays (Week 2, Week 4, Week 6, Week 8).

 Each test falls in the topic of its previous week, with some extensions (e.g. some more math).